-People often hold onto things with a “Just in case” mentality.
-I know thats why theres still an ice cream maker in the back of my kitchen cupboard somewhere……. but I digress!
+People often hold onto their stuff with a “Just in case” mentality.
+I know that’s why theres still an ice cream maker in the back of my kitchen cupboard somewhere……. but I digress!

 Wouldn’t it be lovely to end up with a home in which the majority of items are things you truly love or that are useful in some way.

 This would create a more simplified and calm place to be, and you will feel really great as a result.